Colosseum (band): Reunion, 1994–2015

 Colosseum reunited on 24 June 1994 at the Freiburg Zelt Musik Festival, with the same line-up as when they split in 1971.

 On 28 October they played a concert in Cologne at E-Werk which was recorded for a TV Special.
 Recordings from this show were released in 1995 as a CD and a video, and re-released in 2004 as a DVD.
 The rejuvenated band then played a lengthy tour of mainly German concerts.
-A second tour followed in 1997, to promote their new studio album "Bread and Circuses".
+A second tour followed in 1997 to promote their new studio album "Bread and Circuses".
 They also appeared at major festivals in 1998, 1999 and 2000.

-In 2003 they toured on the back of "Tomorrow's Blues" CD, followed also by gigs in England in 2004.
+In 2003 they toured on the back of the "Tomorrow's Blues" CD, followed also by gigs in England in 2004.
 Hiseman's wife, saxophonist Barbara Thompson, joined the band on various occasions.
 When Dick Heckstall-Smith died in December 2004 she became a permanent member of the band.

-In 2005, there were three memorial concerts for Dick Heckstall-Smith, one in Hamburg Germany and two in England.
+In 2005 there were three memorial concerts for Dick Heckstall-Smith, one in Hamburg and two in England.

 On 24 September 2005 they performed in Moscow, followed by more concerts in 2006.

-In 2007, the made their first appearance in Japan and returned to play more dates in Germany.
+In 2007 they made their first appearance in Japan and returned to play more dates in Germany.

 Further tours of Europe were made in 2010.

 In October 2010, Jon Hiseman's biography, Playing the Band - The Musical Life of Jon Hiseman, was published.
 In November 2012, a Kindle version (with minor re-edits) of Playing the Band was published.

 Colosseum played their "Summer 2011" tour of 22 gigs in Germany, Italy, Austria, Finland and Poland.
-The tour started in June and ended on 20 August in Germany, Rostock, at Bad Doberan "Zappanale" festival.
+The tour started in June and ended on 20 August in Rostock, Germany, at the Bad Doberan "Zappanale" festival.
 According to the interview of the bandleader Jon Hiseman, Bad Doberan was the last concert of the band.
-Their second 'last' concert was in Poland, Slupsk, at "Legends of Rock" festival on 13 August 2011 and the third 'last' concert in Finland, Äänekoski, at "Keitelejazz" festival on the 23 July 2011.
-These announcements were based on Barbara's worsening Parkinson's condition preventing her from playing.
-However, with the arrival of new medication, her ability to play was renewed, so those announcements proved to be premature and the band continued to record and play until 2015.
+Their second 'last' concert was in Poland, Slupsk, at the "Legends of Rock" festival on 13 August 2011 and the third 'last' concert in Finland, Äänekoski, at the "Keitelejazz" festival on the 23 July 2011.
+These announcements were based on Barbara's deterioration of health due to Parkinson's disease, which prevented her from playing.
+However, with the advent of new medication, her ability to play was renewed; so those announcements proved to have been premature, and the band continued to record and play until 2015.

 More studio releases followed, as expanded editions of Valentyne Suite and Colosseum Live, and several compilation sets of earlier work.
-From 2011 to 2014, Colosseum gradually recorded their final album, titled "Time on our Side", which was eventually released late in 2014, to coincide with their final flurry of dates in Germany and the UK.
-These included 24 concerts during 2014 in Central Europe, starting 23 October at Steinegg Festival, Collepietra, Italy.
-Followed by concerts in February 2015 before ending on 28 of that month at the Shepherd's Bush Empire, London.
-At all these concerts, Jon Hiseman confirmed from the stage that this tour would be Colosseum's last.
+From 2011 to 2014, Colosseum gradually recorded their album, titled Time on our Side, which was eventually released late in 2014 to coincide with their final flurry of dates in Germany and the UK.
+These included 24 concerts during 2014 in Central Europe, starting 23 October at the Steinegg Festival, Collepietra, Italy, followed by concerts in February 2015 before ending on the 28th of that month at the Shepherd's Bush Empire, London.
+At all these concerts, Jon Hiseman informed from the stage that this tour would be Colosseum's last.